Soviet submarine B-59: Nuclear close call

 The three most senior officers on board B-59 were Captain Savitsky; the political officer Ivan Semyonovich Maslennikov; and Chief of Staff of the deployed submarine detachment Vasily Arkhipov, who was equal in rank to Savitsky but the more senior officer.
 They were only authorized to launch a nuclear weapon if all three agreed to do it.
 B-59 was the only sub in the flotilla that would have required the authorisation of three officers in order to fire the "special weapon".
 The other subs would only have required the captain and the political officer to approve the launch, but on B-59 Arkhipov's position as detachment commander meant that he also had to give his consent.
 Of the three men, Arkhipov alone opposed the launch, and he persuaded Savitsky to surface and await orders from Moscow.

 The submarine's batteries had run very low and its air-conditioning had failed and eventually, late in the evening of October 27, B-59 had to surface.
 It surfaced amid the US warships that were pursuing it and was immediately subjected to intense harassment with searchlights and what appeared to be mock attacks from planes and helicopters from the Randolph.
-The submarine made contact with the destroyer USS Cony and after discussions with the ship, B-59 was ordered by the Russian fleet to set course back to the Soviet Union.
+The submarine made contact with the destroyer USS Cony and after discussions with the ship, B-59 was ordered by the Soviet fleet to set course back to the Soviet Union.